Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Three Types of JCAS Systems

 \subsection{Communication-Centric Design: Realizing Sensing in Primary Communication Systems}

 This is the category of JCAS systems that the PMN belongs to, and we will provide a comprehensive survey on it in the rest of this paper.
 Here, we briefly review the research in this category.
 Considering the topology of communication networks, systems in this category can be classified into two sub-categories, namely, those realizing sensing in point-to-point communication systems particularly for applications in vehicular networks, and those realizing sensing in large networks such as mobile networks.
+Depending on how the transmitter and sensing receiver are spatially distributed, in terms of sensing, these systems are analogue to traditional mono-static, bi-static and multi-static radars.